kbsant/puzzles/README.md

 # puzzles

-Puzzles solved with Clojure - this project currently contains 1 puzzle:
+Puzzles solved with Clojure - this project currently contains 2 puzzles:

+* Cube puzzle (work in progress)
 * Towers of Hanoi

 ![Gif of Towers](towers-hanoi-cljs.gif?raw=true)